nharikrishnan22/End-to-end-verifiable-e-voting-for-remote-voting-in-the-UK/README.md

 ```
 bundle install
 ```
 You may need to edit the version of Ruby in your Gemfile.
-Execute soemthing like:
+Execute something like:
 ```
 nano Gemfile
 ```
+### Clean up database
-### Drop database, load schema and seed the data from db/seeds.rb: see this [link](https://dev.to/neshaz/how-to-use-rake-db-commands-in-the-correct-way--50o2)
+Drop database, load schema and seed the data from db/seeds.rb: see this [link](https://dev.to/neshaz/how-to-use-rake-db-commands-in-the-correct-way--50o2)
 ```
 rake db:reset
 ```